CoRoSoN-Kit/CoRoSoN-Kit/README.md

 The try to make the process as transparent as possible.
 Any discussions will be public (here and/or discord) such that everyone is able to understand why we have decided for or against certain things.

-We would love to see robots build with Bruno in the standard leagues where LEGO robots are allowed today.
+We would love to see robots build with Bruno in the standard leagues where LEGO®[^lego] robots are allowed today.
 Until then, the components can be used in the LightWeight and Open League.

 ### Components